 As soon as you become a believer.
 Or as soon as you realize its importance.
 Maybe you’ve been a believer for a while but you didn’t realize how important it was.
 Jesus said, “If you love Me, keep My commandments.”
 In Acts it says those who believed were baptized that day.

 When is the next Baptism scheduled?

-Our next scheduled Baptism is Sunday, June 11th, 4pm at FOLLY BEACH County Park!
+Our next scheduled Baptism is Sunday, September 17th, after both services OUTSIDE!
 If you sign up, please use this as a great opportunity to invite your friends & family!
 To sign up to be Baptized, simply fill out this form:

 site by factor1